New Orleans crime family: Carlos Marcello

-In November 1963, Marcello was tried for "conspiracy to defraud the United States government by obtaining a false Guatemalan birth certificate" and "conspiracy to obstruct the United States government in the exercise of its right to deport Carlos Marcello".
+In November 1963, Marcello was tried for "conspiracy to defraud the United States government by obtaining a false Guatemalan birth certificate" and "conspiracy to obstruct the United States government in the exercise of its right to deport Carlos Marcello."
 He was acquitted later that month on both charges.
 However, in October 1964, Marcello was charged with "conspiring to obstruct justice by fixing a juror [Rudolph Heitler] and seeking the murder of a government witness [Carl Noll]".
 Marcello's attorney admitted Heitler had been bribed but said that there was no evidence to connect the bribe with Marcello.
 Noll refused to testify against Marcello in the case.
 Marcello was acquitted of both charges.

-In September 1966, 13 members of the New York, Louisiana and Florida crime families were arrested for "consorting with known criminals" at the La Stella Restaurant in Queens, New York.
-However, the charges were later dropped.
-Returning to New Orleans a few days later, Marcello was arrested for assaulting an FBI agent.
+In September 1966, Marcello was summoned to La Stella restaurant in Queens, New York to defend himself at a secret trial for the Mafia.
+At this meeting, which came to be known as "Little Apalachin", police raided the restaurant, arresting Marcello and twelve other senior mafiosi, including the "Judge" of the meeting Cosa Nostra Commissioner Carlo Gambino, with charges of "consorting with known criminals."
+Before the raid took place, however, Marcello successfully defended himself and won his "case."
+When Marcello arrived at New Orleans Airport after being released on bail, he greeted FBI agents and reporters with the phrase, "I am the boss here" and proceeded to prove his point by punching FBI Agent Patrick J. Collins.
+After this, Marcello landed himself back in federal prison.
 His first trial resulted in a hung jury, but he was retried and convicted.
 He was sentenced to two years but served less than six months.